harisadnan21/board-game-creator-runner/doc/SPRINT_MILESTONES.md

 can configure a board with pieces and save it to a configuration file, and the engine can load configuration files and display pieces.

-In the second week, we expect to implement more complicated pieces, rules, and winning conditions in both the builder and engine.
+In the second week, we expect to implement more complicated pieces, moves, and winning conditions in both the builder and engine.
 In this week, we will make the game "playable" and "winnable".
 We will also complete the implementation of simple artificial players.

-In the third week, we expect to polish the UI surrounding game creation and playing, as well as creating the finalized pieces, rules, and winning conditions (more complex options for the users).
+In the third week, we expect to polish the UI surrounding game creation and playing, as well as creating the finalized pieces, moves, and winning conditions (more complex options for the users).
 We will continue working on artificial players and begin work on the networked games.

 In the fourth week, we will complete our extension changes, implementing all networking and